Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Genetic Algorithm/Smart Flappybird/README.md

 3. Choose which entities will pass down their DNAs.
 Usually, the entities that performed well will be chosen.
 4. Produce new batches of DNAs based on the ones from Step 3.
 5. Introduce some mutations in DNA for variance.
 This helps the algorithm to escape the local maxima.
-6. Combine the populations from Step 4 and 5, and go back to Step 2.
+6. Combine the populations from Steps 4 and 5, and go back to Step 2.

 ## Model